 Responsibilities of suppliers

-Under the terms of their agreement with NSW Government eligible buyers, successful suppliers will need to fulfil a number of requirements including:
+Under the terms of their agreement with NSW Government eligible buyers, successful suppliers will need to fulfill a number of requirements including:

 - ensure goods or services are delivered as per their contract with the buyer

 - ensure accurate documentation including invoices

 - complete a number of reporting requirements in relation to orders and spend

 - conduct regular meetings with the contracting agency

 - update their contact information, product and pricing information on NSWBuy eCatalogues.